cs3org/OCM-API/IETF-RFC.md

    from the intersection of `protocol.webapp.targets` and the targets advertised in the receiver's `webapp-receive` discovery property.
    If this intersection is empty, the receiver MUST treat the `webapp` option as unusable for this Share.
+If the selected target is `blank`, the receiver MAY use `_blank` or `_top` according to its local presentation policy.
+The receiver MUST inspect `protocol.webapp.requirements`: if it includes `must-use-mfa`, the Receiving Server MUST ensure that the Receiving Party has been authenticated with MFA, or prompt the consumer in order to elevate their session, if applicable.
 The receiver MUST NOT place the `protocol.webapp.sharedSecret` in the URI and MUST NOT expose it to the browser.
-Instead, the receiver MUST first exchange it at the Sending Server's {tokenEndPoint} using the Code Flow, then deliver the resulting bearer token to the web app via an HTTP POST to `protocol.webapp.uri` with the token carried in a form field named `access_token` along with another form field named `expired_session_redirect_uri` that represents the location where the receiving server can handle refresh of tokens.
+Instead, the receiver MUST first exchange it at the Sending Server's {tokenEndPoint} using the Code Flow, then deliver the resulting bearer token to the web app via an HTTP POST to `protocol.webapp.uri` with the token carried in a form field named `access_token` along with another form field named `expired_session_redirect_uri`.
+The `expired_session_redirect_uri` value MUST be an absolute HTTPS URI controlled by the Receiving Server.
+The Sending WebApp MAY navigate the browser to this URI when the posted session expires so that the Receiving Server can restart access and obtain a fresh token; it MUST NOT place the shared secret or access token in that URI.
+   Sending WebApps that do not support session refresh MAY ignore this field.
 This is typically achieved with an auto-submitting HTML form whose `target` attribute selects the chosen presentation (e.g. an iframe name, `_blank`, or `_top`).

 In all cases, in case the Shared Resource is a folder and the Receiving Server accesses a Resource within that shared folder, it SHOULD append